Important FAQ to assist the first time mother (parents)

 Registration couldn’t be easier!
 Just get online; you can do everything over the internet–no paperwork!
-And, you’re welcome to use PayPal, which accepts various credit cards (Visa, MasterCard, American Express, etc.) and bank accounts plus debit cards; or you can pay by check/money order to pay.
+And, you’re welcome to use PayPal, which accepts various credit cards (Visa, MasterCard, American Express, etc.) and bank accounts plus debit cards; or you can pay by check/money order, mailed to Birthing Basics; payment is due at registration.
 A letter of confirmation will then be mailed to you that confirms the date(s), times, and location for each class; includes a map of where to go; and a link to tell you what to bring to class.
 Receipts and a certificate will be given on the day of class.

 Q: Does insurance cover the cost of childbirth classes?

 Some health care insurance plans or health “flex spending accounts” do cover the tuition of taking childbirth classes.
 If you check with customer service for your insurance plan or benefits plan, you may find that you can file for reimbursement.
 If “Childbirth Education” benefits are included in your policy, the certificate of completion and receipt that we provide should suffice to submit for approval to repay all or part of your tuition.

 Q: What if a class is rescheduled or cancelled?

 Besides inclement weather; Illness, injury, emergency, or some other unforeseen circumstance may occur necessitating a class be rescheduled or cancelled.
 While this is an extremely rare phenomena, it could happen.